Recipe Overview

 Total Time: 25 minutes

-These olive oil and rosemary roasted almonds are an irresistible snack that you can actually feel good about eating!
+These olive oil rosemary roasted almonds are an irresistible snack that you can actually feel good about eating!

 Save this recipe!